 - The Masque of Mandragora.
 A lovely Holmes/Hinchcliffe/Baker/Sladen pseudo-historical and it didn’t make the list.
 Again what was I thinking (must have been having one of my ‘spells’).

 There are probably more that I could rattle off, but I’d rather not dwell on my inconsistencies.
 In case you think it’s easy to put one of these lists together, think again.
-It’ll takes much longer than you think, especially in the mushy middle of your rankings.
+It’ll take much longer than you think, especially in the mushy middle of your rankings.
 Still we enjoyed ourselves.

 And the #1 selection is yet to be revealed.